 Another effective tool is the fast-finish long run.
 Here, a marathon to half marathon pace segment is attached to the end of an otherwise easy long run.
 This trains your muscles to perform in a fatigued state.
-I don’t recommend this on a weekly basis unless you are an advanced runner.
-Also note that the easy segment always precedes higher intensities.
+I don’t recommend this every week unless you are an advanced runner.
+Also, note that the easy segment always precedes higher intensities.

 You could also incorporate multiple paces into a long run in the form of a long progression run.
 An example would be 12 mile progression run with 5 miles at easy pace, 4 miles at moderate pace, and 3 miles at marathon pace.
 Similarly, you can alternate pace every 1 – 2 miles from start to finish.
 Be creative and change up your long run routine once in a while.
 You won’t progress by doing the same long run over and over again.

 5K Training: The long run plays a lesser role for 5K events compared to longer distances but that doesn’t mean long runs aren’t crucial for fast 5K times.
 Long runs impact your aerobic system and therefore increase VO2max.
 Yet, you don’t need to exceed 12 miles even if you are a competitive runner.
 What’s more, it’s fine to run your long runs at an easy or moderate pace.